Skip to contents

 #>

-#> A large p-value means there is little evidence of model
+#> fitted values means there is little evidence of model

-#> mis-specification.
+#> update it accordingly.
 Note that the observed relationships may be

 #> distorted by data missing not at random.